GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $5,680 , 5 lbs.
 Pole Axe
 This pole axe features a serrated backhead.
 It's not the most practical design but it has been known to terrify foes. *When an attack would qualify to damage armor or is a critical hit, the foe is filled with fear.
 It suffers a -1 to all attack rolls, checks, penalties, and defense until the end of the next round*.
 Additionally, if name is known, *and user presses attack, a necrotic attack is also inflicted.
-Instead of inflicting the standard necrotic critical hit effect- the foe is filled with such terror that they must move away from the user using all of their m,ovement until the end of the next round*.
+Instead of inflicting the standard necrotic critical hit effect- the foe is filled with such terror that they must move away from the user using all of their movement until the end of the next round*.

 **Fetid Falchion** (*unique*)
 $5,500 , 2 lbs.